-The Code is available for purchase in print or electronic formats through the Queen’s Printer.
-Print copies are available for reference in BC Courthouse libraries and public libraries throughout BC have print and electronic versions (accessible only from within the libraries).
+The Code is available free online in electronic format and print copies can be purchased from the Queen's Printer.
+Print copies are also available for reference in BC Courthouse libraries and public libraries throughout BC.

-The National Codes on which the BC code is based are model codes, and as such have no legal status unless adopted by an authority having jurisdiction, such as a province, territory or municipality.
+The National Codes on which the BC code is based are model codes, and as such have no legal status unless adopted by the Province.
 These model codes are objective-based and meant to promote consistency among provincial and territorial codes, but local authorities may amend or revise the requirements to meet local conditions.
 In order to stay apace with industry changes and technological advances, new editions of the codes are published roughly every five years.
-The most recent editions were published in 2015 and include The National Building Code, the National Plumbing Code, the National Fire Code, and the National Energy Code of Canada for Buildings.
+The most recent editions were published in 2020 and include The National Building Code, the National Plumbing Code, the National Fire Code, and the National Energy Code of Canada for Buildings.

-These publications are available for purchase in print and electronic format through National Research Council Canada.
-BC Courthouse Libraries have print editions from 1980 to 2010, and Vancouver Public Library (VPL) and UBC Library have complete sets dating back to 1941.
+The National Research Council Canada makes these publications available free in electronic format, with print versions available for purchase.
+BC Courthouse Libraries have print editions from 1980 to 2020, and Vancouver Public Library (VPL) and UBC Library have complete sets dating back to 1941.

 Building and Safety Standards Branch